 Guest Post from Sophia Luke

 Sophia Luke graduated from Wheaton College (IL) in 2018 with a BA in Philosophy, focusing on theological and ethical studies.
 Her passions include art, drama, and doctrine (the latter two being much the same thing).
-Sophia is married to Mission Central team member Sean Luke.
+Sophia is married to writer Sean Luke.

 This time of year, if you run in Christian circles, you’re apt to hear what the incarnation has to do with mission.
 And rightly so: “The Word became flesh” is such an earth-shattering, sweet truth.
 It merits informing our ministry strategy.
 “Incarnational ministry” is an approach to this topic harped on ad nauseum.
 It’s usually synonymous with “embodied” ministry, or models of mission which encourage cultural immersion.
 The model can be helpful: informing, for example, my husband’s and my decision to live in the same apartment complex as the families we serve.
 (Check it out at Puente del Pueblo.)
 But the model isn’t without controversy, and so attracts endless attention.
 The problem is that this hype can distract from other ways Christ’s humanity informs mission.
 This year, I want to draw our eyes to a different implication of incarnation: